Police detain tycoon Guo Wengui’s cohorts for forging govt documents

 In a press conference on Monday, police from Southwest China's Chongqing Municipality said they have taken "criminal coercive measures" over Chen Zhiyu and Chen Zhiheng, 41, for allegedly forging Chinese government documents.

-to the US to "expand the infiltration of anti-China forces in the US."

 Guo claimed the authenticity of the document was verified by the US government and authorities of other countries.
-But the Chen brothers confessed that they had forged the document and that the number 27 was picked because their birthday was November 27.
+But the Chen brothers confessed that they had forged the document and that they chose the number 27 because their birthday falls on November 27.

-Chen Zhiyu, the elder of the twins, once held a senior position at the Guangzhou Social Medical Insurance Services Administration and other governmental departments, which could have given him knowledge of official document writing.
-He resigned in 2012 and relocated to Canada.
+Chen Zhiyu, the elder of the twins, once held a senior position at the Guangzhou Social Medical Insurance Services Administration and other government departments, which could have given him knowledge of official document writing.
+He resigned in 2012 and moved to Canada.

-His brother, Chen Zhiheng acquired Canadian citizenship in 2008 and currently works as a chief technology officer for a company in Guangzhou, capital of Guangdong Province.
+His brother, Chen Zhiheng, became a Canadian citizen in 2008 and currently works as a chief technology officer for a company in Guangzhou, capital of Guangdong Province.

-According to the police document, Chen Zhiyu first approached Guo under the pseudonym Zhou Guoming after seeing an online reward posted by Guo for "confidential documents from Chinese government."
-The three started to cooperate in August 2017 where Guo agreed to pay $4,000 a month for Chen Zhiyu to deliver forged documents.
+According to the police document, Chen Zhiyu first approached Guo under the pseudonym Zhou Guoming after seeing an online reward posted by Guo for "confidential documents from the Chinese government."
+The three started to collaborate in August 2017, and Guo agreed to pay $4,000 a month to Chen Zhiyu to deliver forged documents.
 Guo also allegedly promised a $50 million fund at the brothers' disposal.

 The brothers were apprehended in Hunan and Guangdong provinces on February 18.